aymanchbb/pytorch-dqn-transfer/README.md

 * **Key components:** Experience Replay, Target Network, Epsilon-Greedy exploration.
 * **Results:** The agent solves the environment consistently, reaching the max score of 500 around episode 300.

-### Phase 2: Transfer with Differential Fine-Tuning (In progress)
+### Phase 2: Transfer from CartPole-v1 to Acrobot (In progress)
 **Goal:** Reuse the physics knowledge (weights) acquired by the CartPole agent while quickly adapting to the new Acrobot control system.
 * **Method:** We perform initial "Network Surgery" (replacing the input and output layers to match the new dimensions: 4→6 and 2→3).
-The entire network is then trained using a **Differential Learning Rate** strategy.
-    * The "new" layers (Input/Output) use a high Learning Rate to learn quickly from scratch.
-    * The "transferred" core layers (Hidden Layers) use a very low Learning Rate to gently fine-tune the learned physics features without destroying the original knowledge.
+Then we train the model using the same strategy as in phase 1, changing only the hyperparameters and the initial brain state.
+We then compare the results by attempting to train a blank brain to Acrobot with the hyperparameters from phases 1 and 2.

 * **Key components:** (Not yet)
 * **Results:** (Not Yet)